 I'm no lawyer (and you should consult one before signing anything), but I've survived enough remodels to know what matters.
-Don't overwhelm the contractor with a laundry list of pedantic demands; focus on the biggest leaks, and remove oil leak stains if they occur."
+Don't overwhelm the contractor with a laundry list of pedantic demands; focus on the biggest Pages 140 - 141 Not Included in Sample leaks, and remove oil leak stains if they occur."